How to Create and Host a Helm Chart Repository on GitHub Pages

 - name: Run chart-testing (install)

-• YAML linting on Chart.yaml and values.yaml
+• Lint Chart.yaml and values.yaml for YAML formatting issues.

 1